Aanya18/Robostaan_shoping_website/ADMIN_SETUP.md

-# ElectroShop Admin Setup Guide
+# Maxbot Admin Setup Guide

 ## 🚀 Complete Admin System Implementation

-I've successfully implemented a comprehensive admin and user interface system for your ElectroShop application.
+I've successfully implemented a comprehensive admin and user interface system for your Maxbot application.
 Here's what has been added:

 ## ✅ Backend Improvements